Prime Rate

 • Card B: $500 × 12 months × 4% = $240 back minus $95 fee = $145 net

 Card B wins by $25.
 But if you only spend $200 a month in that category, Card A wins.
 Always do the math for your specific situation.
+Tools like the Bankrate credit card rewards calculator can help you model your exact numbers before applying.

 Check Your Credit Score